Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/getting-started/games-workshop.md

-The Workshop is where all the mods you subscribed to from the Steam Workshop is located.
+The Workshop is where all the mods you subscribed to from the Steam Workshop are located.
 To subscribe to mods on the Workshop, you can click the **Browse** button at the top of the Workshop games menu to open it up in the Steam overlay, or go directly to the [Workshop](https://steamcommunity.com/app/286160/workshop/).

 <center>![In-Game Workshop Menu](/img/games-workshop/menu-main.png)</center>